 This is probably my fifth or sixth rereading– my copy is battered enough for that.
 I think I still love it, even though I see more –well, not flaws exactly, but little inconsistencies, small unbelievable things, every time.
 For instance a Classical Greek class reading Herodotus at the end of one term, while my not at all stupid daughter is struggling with Herodotus after three and a half years of Greek.
 Perhaps the course is really intensive, and they admittedly have a very good teacher, but from the alphabet to Herodotus in three months when you’re also doing other subjects?
 Those students are unbelievably good at the other subjects, too, come to think of it.
-My other half says that’s part of the conceit of the book, and I’m inclined to believe him.
+My other half says that’s part of the conceit of the book, and I’m inclined to believe them.
 Part of the fantasy, perhaps: it smells of fantasy from the first page, even though the actual fantasy-shaped content doesn’t appear until very late.
 (I’m not counting ghosts.)
 This, incidentally, is the most mentioned gripe of the reviews I’ve read, but I happen to like fantasies that are set in the normal non-fantasy world and have the supernatural just, or even considerably, below the surface.
 That’s part of why I like Diana Wynne Jones, too.

 Little inconsistencies: when the protagonist (Janet) visits her family for the first time (on the page, she may have gone earlier off-stage) her brother tells her that their sister is going to play the flute, and later on it’s the brother who plays the flute.
 Also, in the fourth year Janet and her friends have a room in Ericson house like in the first year, but it’s later called Eliot (which also exists, and where they lived for the second and third years).
 This never struck me before, but I went back and checked it this time.